LabEG/centos-lxqt-vnc/README.md

 This repository contains a Docker image with minimal Desktop installation and includes: CentOS minimal + OpenBox + LXQt + TigerVNC-Server.

-All other soft and settings are performed manualy by you self.
-Example on following image showing LXQt with a modified theme to Kde-Plasma and installed Chromium, VSCode, Monodevelop (linux build of VisualStudio for Mac).
+All other software and settings are performed manualy by you self.
+Example on next image showing LXQt with a modified theme to Kde-Plasma and installed Chromium, VSCode, Monodevelop (linux build of VisualStudio for Mac).

 ![Docker LXQt Desktop access via TightVNC Client](https://raw.githubusercontent.com/LabEG/centos-lxqt-vnc/master/.pics/vnc_container_view.png)